nsmcbride/clinicaltrials/README.md

 - [Data structure](https://clinicaltrials.gov/data-api/about-api/study-data-structure)
 - [ESSIE query syntax](https://clinicaltrials.gov/find-studies/constructing-complex-search-queries)

 115 data fields were initially selected for download and exploratory analysis from the 568 documented API fields.
 These 115 fields are defined in the included [inscope_fields.txt](./inscope_fields.txt) file.
-From these 115 fields, 69 were selected for encoding and predictive modelling.
+From these 115 fields, 69 were selected for encoding and predictive modeling.

 | Field Type | No. Fields |
 | - | :-: |